adb-21/DE-Project1/README.md

 - Add error handling and retry logic for failed S3 uploads or DynamoDB writes.
 - Enhance logging to track failed records in `load_s3_to_db.py`.
 - Add monitoring and alerting for pipeline failures using Airflow or AWS CloudWatch.

+## Development in progress
+- Designing a data warehouse and a connecting pipeline between the warehouse and DynamoDB.
+- A visualization with KPIs displaying analysis of data.